muhammed-rizwan-n/useless_project_temp/README.md

 It is basically for the dating of college students, students can date other students based on the grading, hobbies and skills of the students

 ### The Problem (that doesn't exist)
-Normally dating is not based on the grading and skills of the
+Normally dating is not based on the grading and skills of the person, that what we focused to build on

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+Initially we had planned to use 'Appwrite' which is a commonly known backend service provider (BaaS) for the api request and so on, but turned out to be a worst nightmare since they hade multiple restriction is creating cloud/edge functions as well as trouble in database connectivity.
+Due to those facts, we had to migrate the entire program to Node JS.

+But that doesn't ends there, later we faced a serious trouble in the frontend part, where figma literaly declined to convert our design to react.
+This made up a huge burden which made this entire on a clueless as well as a useless project.

 ## Technical Details
 ### Technologies/Components Used